-Tring Park is committed to a whole school approach to ensure the prevention, early identification and appropriate management of peer on peer abuse within our school and beyond.
-In cases where peer on peer abuse is identified, the school will follow its child protection procedures, taking a contextual approach to support all young people who have been affected by the situation as detailed in the school's Safeguarding policy.
+Tring Park is committed to a whole school approach to ensure the prevention, early identification and appropriate management of child-on-child abuse within our school and beyond.
+In cases where child-on-child abuse is identified, the school will follow its child protection procedures, taking a contextual approach to support all young people who have been affected by the situation as detailed in the school's Safeguarding policy.

-The Head Boy/Girl/Deputies/Prefects/House Captains and Deputies
+Head Boy/Girl/Deputies/Prefects/House Captains & Deputies/Anti-Bullying & Wellbeing Ambassadors

-The Head Boy/Girl/Deputies/Prefects/House Captains and Deputies are expected to be positive role models for their peers and to be always mindful of how to uphold and encourage all pupils to behave in an appropriate and exemplary manner.
+The Head Boy/Girl/Deputies/Prefects/House Captains/Deputies and Anti-Bullying & Wellbeing Ambassadors are all expected to be positive role models for their peers and to be always mindful of how to uphold and encourage all pupils to behave in an appropriate and exemplary manner.
 Prefects or any other pupils in a position of authority must not 'discipline' their peers.
 They are expected to liaise with staff over matters of discipline.